moj-analytical-services/user-guidance/source/documentation/tools/package-management.md

 # Package Management

+There are multiple package managers available for RStudio, JupyterLab & Airflow depending on the version you are using:

+- renv
+- Conda
+- packrat

+Conda is the current standard on the Analytical Platform, this is soon to be replaced with renv for simpler package management.

 ## Conda

 When exploring this section, you may also find the [slides](https://github.com/moj-analytical-services/coffee-and-coding-public/blob/master/2019-10-30%20Conda/conda.pdf) from the Coffee and Coding session on conda useful.